squid-cache/squid-cache.github.io/docs/ProgrammingGuide/Architecture.md

 At the broad level Squid consists of five generic processing areas;

-- client facing (was "client-side") which implements HTTP, HTTPS, PROXY, FTP, ICP, HTCP, and SNMP protocols to communicate with clients, and
+- client facing (was "client-side") which implements HTTP, HTTPS, PROXY, FTP, SFTP, ICP, HTCP, SNMP and "other protocols to communicate with clients, and
-- server facing (was "server-side") which implements HTTP, HTTPS, ICY, FTP, Gopher, WAIS, URN-N2H, and blind TCP tunnels to communicate with web servers (with or without an upstream proxy/relay) , and
+- server facing (was "server-side") which implements HTTP, HTTPS, ICY, FTP, Gopher (until [/Releases/Squid-6](Squid v6)), WAIS, URN-N2H, and blind TCP tunnels to communicate with web servers (with or without an upstream proxy/relay) , and
 - between them is the cache storage.
 Which in broad terms provides the buffering mechanisms for data transit, and provides switching logic